Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/samples/README.md

 Note that the client library does not directly read these environment variable at run time.
 The sample code reads the environment variables and constructs the relevant client with these values.

-## Serverless API and Managed Compute Endpoints
+## Serverless API and Managed Compute endpoints

 | Sample type | Endpoint environment variable name | Key environment variable name  |
 |----------|----------|----------|